cerner/fhir.cerner.com/content/millennium/dstu2/proprietary-codes.md

 * The `display` value is the code value display
 * The `userSelected` value is set to true

-Example CodeableConcept displaying both standard and proprietary codes:
+Example read from CodeableConcept displaying both standard and proprietary codes:

     {
       "type": {